Construction Defect Lawyer in Boulder, CO

 For example, a home in Table Mesa built on expansive soils may develop subtle foundation movement that slowly cracks walls and misaligns windows.
 Or a passive solar home in Gunbarrel may suffer moisture infiltration if new cladding systems weren't properly flashed.

-These aren’t hypothetical.
-We’ve seen them in real cases, often arising years after closing, once warranty periods expire.
+These aren't hypothetical scenarios.
+We've seen them in real cases, often arising years after closing, once warranty periods expire.
+Learn more about asserting construction defect claims beyond a builder's one-year warranty.

 Types of Construction Defects We See in Boulder

-Because of Boulder’s building environment, we often assist homeowners facing:
+Because of Boulder's unique building environment, we often assist homeowners facing:

 The Legal Path Forward: What Boulder Homeowners Need to Know